earlvanze/Paragon-MLS-API-Interface/README.md

 ```
 See the library's <a href="https://developers.google.com/api-client-library/python/start/installation">installation page</a> for the alternative installation options.

+## Step 3: Make a copy of spreadsheet and update main.py
-## Step 3: Make your own copy of the Google spreadsheet linked above and replace the SPREADSHEET_ID (line 18 of main.py)
+Make your own copy of the Google spreadsheet linked above and replace the SPREADSHEET_ID (line 18 of main.py)
 with your own spreadsheet's ID (derived from the URL https://docs.google.com/spreadsheets/d/{SPREADSHEET_ID})

 ## Step 4: Run the program